Reviews-Olympic-Athletics-Amazing records, sprint shocks, but shoe technology cloud glory | ExBulletin

 Her time made her the fastest woman to live at both distances and the second woman in history after the late Florence Griffith Joyner in the United States.

-If Thompson Hera’s Rio Double’s stunning repeat was predictable, then Lamont Marcel Jacobs won the first men’s 100m following Bolt’s hat-trick in a race that Italy had never won a medal before.
-It was the exact opposite.
+If Thompson-Hella’s Rio Double’s stunning repeat was predictable, the first men’s 100m following Bolt’s hat-trick would have been won by Lamont Marcel Jacobs in a race that Italy had never won a medal before.
+Was the exact opposite.

 The long jump, which was unbroken 10 seconds before this season, won a staggering victory at the European record of 9.80 seconds.